apache/druid/docs/development/extensions-core/approximate-histograms.md

   ~ distributed with this work for additional information ~ regarding copyright ownership.
-The ASF licenses this file ~ to you under the Apache License, Version 2.0 (the ~ "License"); you may not use this file except in compliance ~ with the License.
+The ASF licenses this file ~ to you under the Apache License, Version 2.0 (the ~ "License"); you may not use this file except in comfpliance ~ with the License.
 You may obtain a copy of the License at ~
   ~   http://www.apache.org/licenses/LICENSE-2.0